msuhanov/regf/Windows registry file format specification.md

 4088|4|Boot type||This field has no meaning on a disk 4092|4|Boot recover||This field has no meaning on a disk

-As of Windows 10, the following fields were allocated in the previously reserved areas:
+At the time of Windows 10, the following fields were allocated in the previously reserved areas:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---